-One way to get around these restrictions is to employ a VPN, or virtual private network.
+One way to watch your home Netflix catalog while traveling is to employ a VPN, or virtual private network.
 A VPN encrypts the traffic traveling to and from a device, while also routing it through a remote server in a country of the user’s choosing.
-This can make it appear to Netflix as though a user in Europe, for example, is located in the United States.
+This can make it appear to Netflix as though an American user in Europe, for example, is located in the United States.
 Netflix has cracked down on most VPNs by blocking them from watching videos.
-If you VPN has been banned you will see a Netflix proxy error message when you try to connect.
-A handful such as ExpressVPN maintain a few servers that bypass Netflix’s firewall.
+If your VPN has been banned, you will see a Netflix proxy error message when you try to connect.
+A handful such as ExpressVPN maintain a few servers that work with Netflix.
 The right VPN can also unblock Hulu and Amazon Prime Video using the same approach.

 Streaming media consoles, sticks, and set-top boxes like Chromecast, Roku, and Amazon Fire TV don’t come with built-in support for VPNs.
 The VPN must instead be set up on another device in your home.
 There are two main methods of accomplishing this: setting up a VPN on your wifi router or setting up the VPN on a virtual router installed on a PC or Mac.
 This tutorial will guide you through the process of both.

 Besides being a great all-around VPN, we also recommend ExpressVPN for Chromecast, Roku, and Amazon Fire TV users because of its excellent router support.